google/yggdrasil-decision-forests/documentation/rtd/cli_user_manual.md

     [TensorFlow Record file](https://www.tensorflow.org/tutorials/load_data/tfrecord)
     containing serialized TensorFlow Example protobuffers.

 A single dataset can be divided into multiple files.
-Such separation speed-up dataset reading.
+Splitting up the datasets can speed-up dataset reading.
 As a rule of thumb, individual dataset files should not exceed 100MB.
 The list of files of a dataset can be specified using sharding, globbing, and comma separation.
-Following are examples of dataset paths made of multiple
+Following are examples of dataset paths made of multiple files:
-files:

 -   `csv:/path/to/my/dataset.csv@10`
 -   `csv:/path/to/my/dataset_*.csv`